rohammosalli/Kafka-Zookeeper-TLS-on-Kubernetes/README.md

 I used this link [High Available Kubernetes Cluster Setup using Kubespray](https://schoolofdevops.github.io/ultimate-kubernetes-bootcamp/cluster_setup_kubespray/) to deploy my cluster on Scaleway

-After you configured your ansible inventory base on the doc you can simply tun this command to deploy the cluster
+After you configured your ansible inventory base on the doc you can simply run this command to deploy the cluster

 ```bash
 ansible-playbook -b -v -i inventory/prod/hosts.ini cluster.yml